What is a Special Education Professor?

 - High School Learning Support Teacher

-In the United States, there were 131,900 jobs for Special Education Professor in 2016.
+In 2016, there was an estimated number of 131,900 jobs in the United States for Special Education Professor.
 New jobs are being produced at a rate of 7.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,700 new jobs for Special Education Professor by 2026.
-The BLS estimates 10,500 yearly job openings in this field.
+There will be an estimated 10,500 positions for Special Education Professor per year.

 The states with the most job growth for Special Education Professor are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Connecticut, Maine, or Wyoming.
 These states have the worst job growth for this type of profession.